Siirry pääsisältöön

 You can collect concepts, ideas or points of view related to you topic in mind maps or concept maps.
 A concept map also depicts the relationships between keywords and concepts: what are their causal connections and what is their hierarchy.

-There are a great many tools, either free or liable to charges, available for creating mind maps and concept maps, e.g. Coggle, Popplet and Mindmeister.
+There are several free and paid programs available for creating mind and concept maps, e.g. Coggle, Popplet and Mindmeister.

-Mind map on concepts related to the environmental impact of plastic waste.
-The mind map has been made with Microsoft Copilot 30.6.2025.
+Mind map on the environmental impacts of plastic waste.
+Created with Canva on 26.8.2025.